PgcEdit

 Under all platforms (including under Windows if the CHM file is not found), the file doc/PgcEdit_Manual.htm is used.

-If PgcEdit cannot find one of these files, it will display the online HTML documentation stored on the VideoHelp homepage.
+If PgcEdit cannot find one of these files, it will display the online HTML documentation.

 Useful to improve the navigation capabilities of a DVD created by DVDShrink in reauthor mode.